Edifier R980T Review: Compact & Elegant Active Speakers

 In some active speakers that include this knob, turning it up results in the bass either becoming overbearing, or muddling the sound to the point where you don’t even want to use it.

 This isn’t the case here at all thankfully.

 When turning it up, it offers a very clean and tight bass that’s genuinely pleasing to listen to.

-For me, setting the knob at the 3 o’clock position yielded the best balance between bass and everything else so I’d recommend you trying that to see how you like it.
+For me, setting the knob at the 3 o’clock position yielded the best balance between bass and other frequencies, so I’d recommend trying that to see how you like it.

 Well I said that because these speakers respond to EQ shockingly well — to the point where they almost seem like a different speaker.